Search for “campaign effectiveness” in Google, and you’ll see that a lot of people are asking what campaign effectiveness means and how to measure it:

 “From a financial perspective, I want to see a campaign is generating revenue–either directly or by influencing opportunities–before we sign up for it again next year.
 When only looking at primary campaigns, we had quite a bit of conflict between the anecdotal feedback we received from sales management and the numbers.
 Adding in influence helped us be more confident in whether or not a campaign made sense, and we could point to the results when a single person had a contrasting opinion.” — Anna Mowry, VP of Finance & Operations at Igneous

-Finance found that some campaigns did have a greater impact on late funnel momentum (user groups in particular) and were able to justify continuing some of the spend.
+Finance found that some campaigns did have a greater impact on late funnel momentum (user groups in particular) and were able to justify continuing some of the spending.
 They were also equipped to push back on campaigns that had abysmal results across the board.

 On Measuring Campaign Effectiveness